vidhra/saturn/README.md

 **🧠 RAG-Powered Intelligence**: Leverages comprehensive cloud documentation for accurate command generation
 **📊 State Management**: Complete audit trail and state tracking for all operations
 **🔧 Extensible Architecture**: Easy to add new cloud providers and services
-**⚡ Fast & Reliable**: Built with Python and optimized for production workloads
+**⚡ Fast & Reliable**: Built with Python and trying to optimize for production workloads

 ## 🛠️ Saturn Tools